Devan019/GenJob/readme.md

 - The README API docs are derived from `ai-apis/api.py` and helper names; exact response structures from helpers (e.g., `getOtherData`, `getGraphData`) depend on their implementations under `ai-apis/helpers`.
 - The project uses `latexonline.cc` for LaTeX compilation by building a URL with the encoded LaTeX content.
 For production usage consider a private LaTeX build service or a server-side container to compile PDFs more securely.

----

-If you want, I can:
-- Add a dedicated `ai-apis/README.md` with detailed examples and curl/HTTPie calls.
-- Create Postman collection or OpenAPI (FastAPI already provides /docs and /openapi.json).
-- Add a small example script that calls `/generate_resume` with a sample payload and saves the returned PDF URL.